Helmut Gritscher: Photographer

-Gritscher died, aged 82, on 24 November 2015 in Austria in his home town of Wattens where his ashes are interred, and was survived by his wife Gerda, sons Thomas and Andreas and siblings Paula and Herbert.
+Gritscher died, aged 82, on 24 November 2015 in his home town of Wattens, Austria where his ashes are interred, and was survived by his wife Gerda, sons Thomas and Andreas, and siblings Paula and Herbert.

 Reception and recognition

 Peter Fenton, in reviewing The High Country for The Age writes that "Gritscher's camera work which dominates 'The High Country' and, ipso facto, gives the book a rather stronger coffee-table flavour, is generally as first-class as we expect of him.
-Occasionally it is beyond adjectives, notably hls color, in which his flair for catching the play of light on snowy mountaln•tops, sheep's backs, birds' feathers, alpine flowers, boulders chalets, trees and other objects is impressively expressed."
+Occasionally it is beyond adjectives, notably his color, in which his flair for catching the play of light on snowy mountaintops, sheep's backs, birds' feathers, alpine flowers, boulders chalets, trees and other objects is impressively expressed."

 Craig McGregor regarded Gritscher as amongst a few who had "made the crucial breakthrough in Australian photography", and in In The Making records that another photographer commented "Helmut has a love affair with every subject he takes."
 He worked alongside, and as the equal of, significant Australian practitioners; photographs by Gritscher were purchased, with those of David Beal, David Moore, Lance Nelson and Richard Woldendorp in 1969 for the National Gallery of Victoria, Melbourne through the KODAK (Australasia) Pty Ltd Fund.